spathakk21/lets_go_quantum_QCGprojects/README.md

 **1. Notebook named : Transfer_learning_QCG.ipynb** -> Done binary image classification using **QUANTUM TRANSFER LEARNING.**
      Used various pre-trained models like **resnet-18, resnet-34 along with quatum layers**.

-   **DATASET** -> Used a subset of Hymenopetra dataset which includes images of bees and ants.
+   **DATASET** -> Used a subset of Hymenoptera dataset which includes images of bees and ants.

 **2. Notebook named : MNIST_QCG.ipynb** ->  Done MultiClass Image Classification using **Quantum machine learning with the idea of Convolutional Neural Net.**
 Can be called ⏩ **Quanvolutional Neural Network**.